syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 ## Color

-The segmented control allow users to customize the background color of control, segment items and selected segment item.
+The segmented control allows users to customize the background color of control, segment items and selected segment item.

 ### Control color

-You can customize the background color of the control by setting value for the `Color` property.
+You can customize the background color of the control by setting a value to the `Color` property.

 {% highlight c# %}